tillitis/tkey-verification/README.md

 ## Procedure

+### Terminology

+- "signing server": An HSM-like machine providing signatures over messages and producing files to be uploaded later.
+- "device under verification": The device we are provisioning or the user is verifiying.
+- "vendor signature": A signature made by the signing server.
+- "device signature": A signature made on the device under verification.

 ### Signing

-`tkey-verification serve-signer` is run to provide a signing service on a computer on the provisioning network with its own TKey, the vendor key.
+`tkey-verification serve-signer` is run to provide a signing server on a computer on the provisioning network with its own TKey, the vendor key.

-The TKey is inserted into the provisioning workstation.
+The device under verification is inserted into the provisioning workstation.

-`tkey-verification remote-sign` is run on the provisioning workstation to retrieve the Unique Device Identifier (UDI), load the signer, and ask the signer to sign a message (its own UDI).
-It then sends the UDI and the device signature to the signing service above for a vendor signature.
+`tkey-verification remote-sign` is run on the provisioning workstation to retrieve the Unique Device Identifier (UDI), load the signer, and ask the signer to sign a random challenge.
+It then sends the UDI, the challenge, and the device signature to the signing server above for a vendor signature.

-The remote signing server signs the message (the device signature) and outputs a file in a directory `signatures/` which is named after the Unique Device Identifier (in hex), so something like `signatures/0133704100000015` and contains something like:
+The signing server signs the message (the device signature) and outputs a file in a directory `signatures/` which is named after the Unique Device Identifier (in hex), so something like `signatures/0133704100000015` and contains something like:

 ```
 {
-  "timestamp": "2023-01-10T16:04:32Z",
+  "timestamp": "2023-01-12T12:04:24Z",
   "tag": "main",
-  "signature":"140dee49fb16aa3c540c0cab59e17b3958af892668ee9cdfef69ac14714052bdd92a6fd3aecbf927d6fb51ccb6d2876cb5c65877dc3fb8e54c667176f369f008"}
+  "challenge": "30904704d875d506bbd1eef4b458e73b69cdca043bfaf504015d3d59e20fb403",
+  "signature": "a720d532e78c7f5aeb2ac61d9c112f6323cd9db1ce45d6ff6d727b05a38dabafab0087d2a9be770e1ce8e889178ea111a67bf366bb4af9d11e68a2dc229ffa0a"
 }
 ```